LarsMichelsen/slosh/README.md

 * Minimalistic world: 1 RGB LED strip is the whole playground
 * One joystick to control the player

-However, I used a little different components than the other projects
+However, I use a little different components than the other projects I have seen so far:

 * Arduino Mega
 * 4 concatenated 144 per meter WS2128B strips
 * 1 arcade joystick to control the player
+* 1 speaker from broken headphones

 ## Software